xavidelamo/mgci-docs/docs/source/sepal.rst

 The Mountain Green Cover Index (MGCI) is designed to measure the extent and the changes of green vegetation in mountain areas - i.e. forest, shrubs, trees, pastureland, cropland, etc. – to monitor progress towards the mountain target.
 MGCI is defined as the percentage of green cover over the total surface of the mountain region of a given country and for a given reporting year.
 The index aims to monitor the evolution of the green cover and thus assess the status of conservation of mountain ecosystems.

-The SEPAL-MGCI module will allow you to calculate this index by following 4 steps that are described below.
+The SEPAL-MGCI module will allow you to calculate this index by following the 4 steps that are described below.

 Requirements